mnederlof/com.ubnt.unifi/README.md

 For supported accesspoints, see [UniFi download page](https://www.ubnt.com/download/unifi/) for more information.

 This version has been tested against version 5.7.x of the Ubiquiti UniFi Controller software.
+Lower versions might work too, but is untested.

 ## Supported Languages:
 * English